susanev/uw-stars-cse/README.md

 ## FAQ
 1. Can I use these materials in my own class?

   Yes!
-But please credit both Stuart Reges and Marty Stepp
+But please credit Stuart Reges, Marty Stepp, and myself—Susan Evans

 2. How do you print these resources?